Jon2588/MONOPOLY-MD-Lazarus-Delphie/README.md

-# MONOPOLY-MD-Lazarus-Delphie
 Hello I am a German Highschool  student.
 In this semster i started to create a graphic monopoly game as finale project for computer science.
-Required to use Delphie i used to equivalent opensource plattform lazarus to set up a graphical game board together with a functional datastructure.
+Required to use Delphie i used the equivalent opensource plattform lazarus to set up a graphical game board together with a functional datastructure.
-The basic idea is to change constantly the main data array "play" and Update the changes to the  graphic game board.
+The basic idea is to change constantly the main data array "play" and update the changes to the  graphic game board.

 The hole game is still very messy.
 Basic functions for example trading of streets  or community and chest fields are not implemented to this point.
 In the case starting the project again, I would invest even more time into structuring and planning the game play